Eglise Saint Luc

 About

-Situated north of La Chapelle Saint-Luc, the church of flamboyant gothic style was built in two stages: the apse, the double transept and the eastern bay date from 1531.
-The bay and the west façade date from 1579.
+Located to the north of La Chapelle Saint-Luc, this flamboyant Gothic church was built in two stages: the apse, double transept and eastern bay date from 1531.

+The west bay and façade date from 1579.
 Built on a cross plan.
-Single nave with two bays without aisles.
+Single nave with two bays and no aisles.
 Double transept.
 Three-sided apse.
-16th century stone altarpiece representing the Life of the Virgin, influenced by Dominique Le Florentin.
-13th century stone statue of the Virgin and Child.
-Beautiful 16th century stained glass windows.
-A few enamelled tiles from the 16th century make up the current tiling of the baptismal font.
+16th-century stone altarpiece depicting the Life of the Virgin, influenced by Dominique Le Florentin.
+13th-century stone statue of the Virgin and Child.
+Fine 16th-century stained-glass windows.
+A few glazed 16th-century tiles make up the present-day baptismal font.